- Something they want

-On Christmas Eve, sitting at Pirate’s Alley Café drinking absinthe in 70-degree weather, lightning struck.
+Lightning struck on Christmas Eve while sitting at Pirate’s Alley Café drinking absinthe in 70-degree weather.
 He realized it was the best Christmas he had ever had.
 No fighting, no arguing, no biting his tongue.
 Just the holiday with people he wanted to spend time with.
 I couldn’t believe he hadn’t done this years ago and had done it every year since.

 You don’t have to spend Christmas with your whole extended family.
 Instead, you can take your own little family and go somewhere great.

-I’ll recommend New Orleans as I often do.
-It is magical any time of year, but at Christmas, there is just something else.
+I’ll recommend New Orleans, as I often do.
+It is magical any time of year, but there is just something else at Christmas.
 No decorating, no cooking, no fighting.
 Just fun and food and family in the setting of your choice.
 Consider it.

 No Gifts At All